stacksgov/sips/sip-0xx-improve-sip10/sip-0xx-composable-fungible-token-standard.md

 `(approve (spender principal) (amount uint) (response bool uint))`

 Approve an incremental allowance for a specific principal or contract to spend a certain amount of tokens on behalf of the sender.
 This function is similar to signing a check, granting permission for a third party to make token transfers within the specified limit.
-This allowance must be incremental (it adds on top of previous allowances) to avoid race condition situations where and `transfer-from` call is executed before the `approve` and then another after the `approve` call.
+This allowance must be incremental (it adds on top of previous allowances) to avoid race condition situations where an `transfer-from` call is executed before the `approve` and then another after the `approve` call.

 #### revoke

 `(revoke (spender principal) (response bool uint))`

 Revoke an existing allowance granted to a specific principal or contract.
 This function sets the allowance for the specified spender to 0, effectively removing their permission to spend tokens on behalf of the sender.
 It provides a mechanism for the sender to revoke previously granted permissions when they are no longer needed or desired.
-You usually give a limited or exact allowance to a DeFi service, this service will grab the amount of token you approved and then do provide some financial service.
+You usually give a limited or exact allowance to a DeFi service, this service will grab the amount of token you approved and then provide some financial service.
 Is common practice in Web3 to give infinite or large allowance to Dapps to do only one `approve` call per token.
-But if you have given an infinite or large allowance to the Defi contract (a convenient common practice) and after the DeFi services has grabbed your tokens, you can revoke the infinite allowance by calling `revoke`.
-This helps mitigates the impact of bugs found in the DeFi contract in the future where an attacker might try to grab more of you tokens.
-If you intent to use the DeFi services only once or you no longer trust the service, you should call `revoke` inmediately.
+But if you have given an infinite or large allowance to the Defi contract (a convenient common practice) and after the DeFi services have grabbed your tokens, you can revoke the infinite allowance by calling `revoke`.
+This helps mitigate the impact of bugs found in the DeFi contract in the future where an attacker might try to grab more of your tokens.
+If you intend to use the DeFi services only once or you no longer trust the service, you should call `revoke` immediately.

 #### allowance